BrianPugh/cyclopts/docs/source/groups.rst

 By default, the ordering of panels is alphabetical.
 However, the sorting can be manipulated by :attr:`.Group.sort_key`.
 See it's documentation for usage.

-The :meth:`.Group.create_sorted` convenience classmethod creates a :class:`.Group` with a :attr:`~.Group.sort_key` value drawn drawn from a global monotonically increasing counter.
+The :meth:`.Group.create_ordered` convenience classmethod creates a :class:`.Group` with a :attr:`~.Group.sort_key` value drawn drawn from a global monotonically increasing counter.
 This means that the order in the help-page will match the order that the groups were instantiated.

 .. code-block:: python